dsi-icl/do-voice-interaction/rasa-project/data/nlu.md

 - Could you open the browsers
 - I want to open the browsers
 - I'd like to open the browsers
+- I would like to open browsers

 ## intent:close_browsers
 - Close browsers
 - Could you close the browsers
 - I want to close the browsers
 - I'd like to close the browsers
+- I would like to close browsers

 ## intent:refresh_browsers
 - Reset browsers
 - Could you reset the browsers
 - I want to reset the browsers
 - I'd like to reset the browsers
+- I would like to reset browsers

 ## intent:ask_repeat
 - repeat